Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 I think that there was a family rift as William, who was a scholar in his youth, seemed to leave his family behind and became a boilermaker at Widnes Foundary.
 It did seem a very strange direction for him to take given the fact he seems to have come from a genteel, educated family!

-He had three children that survived, Maude May (a lovely genteel lady who dies aged 94), Charlotte, who died of complications following a broken leg aged 33, and Thomas, my grandfather who was a sapper in world war 1, and then an engineer at ICI in Widnes.
+He had three children that survived, Maude May (a lovely genteel lady who died aged 94), Charlotte, who died of complications following a broken leg aged 33, and Thomas, my grandfather who was a sapper in world war 1, and then an engineer at ICI in Widnes.
 He was a lovely, kind, gentle man, he died aged 84 (ish) in 1976.

 May and Charlotte were unmarried.